simpleidserver/SimpleIdServer/docs/documentation/adminui/realm.md

-# Realm

-A Realm is a space where you can manage Clients, Scopes, Users, Identity Providers and Certificate Authorities.
-Realms are isolated from one another, but the same resource can be located in one or more Realm.

-By default, there is one configured `master` realm.

 In the Administration UI, a realm can easily be added.
 Click on `Active realm : master` and click on the button `Add realm`.

 ![Realm Popup](images/realm-1.png)